The Nature of Money

 This post is translated by ChatGPT and originally written in Mandarin, so there may be some inaccuracies or mistakes.

-Money is the allocation of resources, and I often think of it as malloc in C. I believe this is the essence of money.
-Unfortunately, many people only see "money" when they look at it, without considering what it represents.
-This can lead to blind spots when it comes to viewing money.
+Money is a distribution of resources, and I often think of it as malloc in C. I believe this captures the essence of money.
+Unfortunately, many people, when considering money, only see "money" itself and fail to think about what it represents behind the scenes.
+This can lead to significant blind spots in how we perceive finances.

-For example, if you were alone on a deserted island with 10 million, you still wouldn't be able to do anything because money cannot be converted into resources.
-You can only rely on your own abilities to gather resources, and in this case, money is useless.
-The above example illustrates the two main characteristics of money: resource allocation and exchange.
-Exchange (or trade) is the key to the effectiveness of money, while resource allocation is what money represents.
+For instance, if you find yourself alone on a deserted island with 10 million, you still won't be able to accomplish anything because money cannot be converted into resources.
+You can only rely on your own abilities to gather resources; at that point, money becomes utterly useless.
+This example illustrates two key characteristics of money: resource distribution and exchange.
+Exchange (or trade) is the key to money's effectiveness, while resource distribution embodies the deeper meaning behind it.

-Once you understand this, you realize that the amount of money does not actually reflect the abundance of resources.
-There is only so much food, so much oil, so much labor, and it doesn't change just because more money is printed.
-Therefore, I see savings and investments as "control over future time and resources," but from the perspective of resource allocation, it inevitably compresses your allocation to other things, such as buying less coffee or games.
+Once you understand this, it becomes clear that the amount of money does not accurately reflect the availability of resources.
+There is a finite amount of food, oil, and labor; printing more money will not change that.
+Thus, I view saving and investing as "control over future time and resources."
+However, from the perspective of resource distribution, it inevitably compresses your allocation for other things, such as buying a little less coffee or games.

-I don't want to live in a world where everyone is rich; that's not something we should pursue, and it's meaningless.
-I want to live in a world where money truly rewards those who create value, as that is the true way to progress society.
+I don’t want to live in a world where everyone is wealthy; that’s not what we should aspire to, nor does it hold any real meaning.
+I want to live in a world where money truly rewards those who create value—that is the genuine way to advance society.

 If you found this article helpful, please consider buying me a coffee ☕ It'll make my ordinary day shine ✨